Most goals in a UEFA Champions League game: Dortmund 8-4 Legia Warszawa

 Most goals in a Champions League game

-Aleksandar Prijović gave Legia a tenth-minute lead in Dortmund, but the visitors were not in front again once Shinji Kagawa's quickfire double had given the hosts the lead.
+Aleksandar Prijović gave Legia a tenth-minute lead in Dortmund, but the visitors were not in front again once Shinji Kagawa's quickfire double had turned the game on its head.
 Marco Reus was also on the mark twice during a madcap game which finished in suitable style with three goals in the closing ten minutes.

 12 Dortmund 8-4 Legia Warszawa, 22/11/2016 (Matchday 5)